dishank19/intake-scheduling/README.md

 # Assort Health – Voice AI Intake & Scheduling Agent (LiveKit)

+Deployment status
+- Deployed on LiveKit Cloud
+- Phone number: +1 408 549 7080
+- The number can be called anytime to reach the agent

 This repository contains a production-ready voice AI agent built on LiveKit Agents for Python.
 It answers inbound phone calls, performs a structured medical intake, validates addresses against OpenStreetMap (Nominatim), offers appointment options, books a slot, and sends confirmation emails.
 It is designed to satisfy the Assort Health take‑home requirements end‑to‑end.

 ## What it does (requirements mapping)